0

 This document constitutes a Company internal regulation and is binding on the Company.

-7. Model adopted by Marni Group S.r.l. and by the companies in the Marni Business World with registered office in Italy and/or abroad
+7. Model adopted by Marni Group S.r.l. and by the companies in the Marni Business World with registered office in Italy and/or abroad.

-Due to focus which the Parent Company and Marni Group S.r.l., as Headquarter of the Marni Business World, place on corporate governance issues and on the safeguarding of lawful practices in the performance of its various business activities, the Company promotes - in accordance with the independence of each company within the Marni Business World and having registered office in Italy - the adoption, by said companies, of the management, organisation and control Model under Legislative Decree 231/01.
+Due to the focus which the Parent Company and Marni Group S.r.l., as Headquarter of the Marni Business World, place on corporate governance issues and on safeguarding lawful practices in the performance of its various business activities, the Company promotes - in accordance with the independence of each company within the Marni Business World and having registered office in Italy - the adoption, by said companies, of the management, organisation and control Model under Legislative Decree 231/01.

 The model adopted by each company within the Marni Business World and with registered office in Italy is sent to Marni Group S.r.l.'s Supervisory Body, which informs the Board of Directors on the content thereof in the Supervisory Body's report, detailed in paragraph 10.6.
-Any relevant change made to the model is communicated by the supervisory bodies of the companies within the Marni Business World and with registered office in Italy, to the Supervisory Body of Marni Group S.r.l.
+Any relevant change made to the model is communicated by the Supervisory Bodies of the companies within the Marni Business World and with registered office in Italy to the Supervisory Body of Marni Group S.r.l..

-The Supervisory Body of Marni Group S.r.l. shall promptly inform the Supervisory Body of OTB S.p.A. of the updates made to Marni Group S.r.l.'s Model and to the models adopted by the companies within the Marni Business World and with registered office in Italy.
+The Supervisory Body of Marni Group S.r.l. shall promptly inform the Supervisory Body of OTB S.p.A. of updates made to Marni Group S.r.l.'s Model and to the models adopted by the companies within the Marni Business World and with registered office in Italy.

-Lastly, as to the broader context of the corporate criminal liability legislation applicable under the national legal systems in place in the foreign territories where the companies directly or indirectly controlled by Marni Group S.r.l. operate, Marni Group S.r.l. has adopted specific guidelines, issued by the Parent Company OTB S.p.A., for the purpose of indicating the organisational principles and codes of conduct by which every foreign company directly or indirectly controlled by Marni Group S.r.l. must abide to ensure - irrespective of the local laws in place - a corporate governance system inspired on the principle of lawfulness.
+Lastly, as to the broader context of the corporate criminal liability legislation applicable under the national legal systems in place in the foreign territories where the companies directly or indirectly controlled by Marni Group S.r.l. operate, Marni Group S.r.l. has adopted specific guidelines, issued by the Parent Company OTB S.p.A., for the purpose of indicating the organisational principles and codes of conduct by which every foreign company directly or indirectly controlled by Marni Group S.r.l. must abide to ensure - irrespective of the local laws in place - a corporate governance system inspired by the principle of lawfulness.

 8. Relevant Crimes for Marni Group S.r.l.